Skip to main content

 From cURL

-curl -X POST https://eu.restapi.com/my-api/endpoint/calculate-shipping \
+curl -X POST https://eu.restapi.com/my-api/_invoke/calculate-shipping \

 -H "Authorization: Bearer <token>" \